-They together produced the Indian council act of 1909 (Morley-Minto Reforms) though the reforms did not meet the demands of Indian National Congress of `the system of government obtaining in Self-Governing British Colonies`.
+They together produced the Indian council act of 1909 (Morley-Minto Reforms) though the reforms did not meet the demands of the Indian National Congress of 'the system of government obtaining in Self-Governing British Colonies'.

-Muslim leaders of India demanded the laws to be conditioned and they would have to face Hindu majority and expressed serious concern and protested against the law.
-They demanded the law to be `first past the post` type.
+The Muslim leaders of India demanded the laws to be conditioned and they would have to face Hindu majority and expressed serious concern and protested against the law.
+They demanded the law to be 'first past the post' type.

 As a result of this the minority Muslim community was allotted reserved seats in Municipal and District Boards, in the Provincial Councils and in the Imperial Legislature.

-The number of reserved seat was more than their percentage in the relative population (twenty five percent of total Indian population).
+The number of reserved seat was more than their percentage in the relative population (25 percent of total Indian population).

 Only Muslims should vote for Muslim candidates (Separate Electorate).

 These concessions for Muslim community brought about a constant conflict during the years 1909-47.
 British rulers generally encouraged communal difference through these reserved seats, as the Muslim candidates did not have to appeal for Hindu votes and vice versa.
 As later on British Government transferred more powers to Indian politicians through the acts of 1919 and 1935, this Hindu-Muslim divisibility increased furthermore which hindered the natural harmony that prevailed in India before.